MicrosoftDocs/dataexplorer-docs/data-explorer/azure-advisor.md

 The recommendation is to delete the cluster to reduce cost.

 > [!CAUTION]
-> Stopped clusters may still contain data!
-Verify that the data is not needed before deleting the cluster.
-Data will no longer be accessible after deleting the cluster.
+> Stopped clusters may still contain data.
+Before deleting the cluster, verify that the data is no longer needed.
+Once the cluster is deleted, the data will no longer be accessible.

 #### Correctly size Azure Data Explorer clusters to optimize cost